 Step 2: On the top of the first page of the form, under the words “prepared by,” add the name and address of the person who is filling in the form.

 Step 3: After the words “After recording return to,” record the name and mailing address of the recipient who will get the deed after the County Clerk’s Office records it.
 This is usually the buyer (grantee).

 Step 4: In the next blank, add the county where the property is located.

 Step 5: After “consideration in the sum of” write the dollar amount, in words, that the grantee is paying to the grantor (seller or property owner).
-Then in parenthesis, add the numerical value in parenthesis.
+Then, add the numerical value in parentheses.

 Step 6: Record the grantor’s name after “in hand paid to.”
 After the name, write the word “Grantor.”
 Finish this area with the grantor’s mailing or residential address.